Ke'Bryan Hayes Player Props: Pirates vs. Mets

 Ke'Bryan Hayes At The Plate

-- Hayes has 17 doubles, six triples, eight home runs and 17 walks while hitting .254.
+- Hayes is hitting .256 with 18 doubles, six triples, eight home runs and 17 walks.

-- He has hit a long ball in 9.6% of his games this season, and 2.3% of his trips to the dish.
+- He has gone deep in 9.5% of his games this year, and 2.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.